asankhla/git-demo/Readme.md

 If your download hasn't started, click here to download manually.

-Other Git for Windows downloads
-Git for Windows Setup
 32-bit Git for Windows Setup.

 64-bit Git for Windows Setup.